 A secondary purpose of the projection exercise was to assess the workforce demand related to different reforms in health care and LTC service provision.
 Under the baseline scenario (where the demand for health services and health workers would only be affected by changes in the size and age structure of the population), there would be a substantial increase in the demand for all categories of health and LTC workers driven by population ageing.
-If the reform proposed under the B1 scenario was adopted, the need for physicians would be slightly lower (4%) than under the baseline scenario, but this would be compensated by a much bigger increase in the demand for other health professions (15%).
-If the most "aggressive" reform package were to be adopted, the demand for physicians would be almost equivalent than under the baseline scenario, but the demand for all other categories of health and LTC workers would be even greater (23%) so the cost of implementing these reforms would be higher because of greater service provision.
+If the reform proposed under the B1 scenario was adopted, the need for physicians would be slightly lower (4%) than under the baseline scenario, but this would be compensated by a much bigger increase in the demand for physicians would be almost equivalent than under the baseline scenario, but the demand for all other categories of health and LTC workers would be even greater (23%) so the cost of implementing these reforms would be higher because of greater service provision.